CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 The first line proceeded by the `.` indicates the command that was written, `version`, and the rest is the output.
 Here, I am running Stata version
 15.0 (your version may vary).

-In this document, if you see a single command without a period, it indicates something that can be run.
+In this document, if you see a single command without a period, it indicates something that was not run - either it's not designed to be run (it's fake code designed to illustrate a point), or more likely, the output is not interesting or unnecessary.
 If you instead see a Results output where the first line is the command prefaced by the `.`, that was run in Stata and only the Results are included since they include the command.
 The command can still be run, *but should be run without the `.`*.